Antoine-Patel/RCAN/README.md

 process, because:
 - I don't have access to a computer with a NVIDIA graphic card.
-- From my understanding, in order to download cuDNN, you must register for the NVIDIA Developer Program, wich would be quite hard to script / impossible ?
+- From my understanding, in order to download cuDNN, you must register for the NVIDIA Developer Program, which would be quite hard to script / impossible ?
 - Managing multiple CUDA versions on the same computer, if the need arises, sounds like a pain.